 E. MANAGEMENT SYSTEM

-This chapter describes the items contained in the management system to verify that the daily operations of suppliers are conducted in accordance with the contents of A through D in the previous chapter.
+This chapter describes the items contained in the management system to verify that the daily operations of suppliers are conducted by the contents of A through D in the previous chapter.

 The management system shall be designed to guarantee: